x249wang/judging_a_book_by_its_cover/README.md

 # Judging a Book by Its Cover

 Judging a Book by Its Cover is a web app that predicts the rating for a book based on its cover image.
-To see it in action, visit the [website](http://www.judgingabookbyitscover.ca/).
+To see it in action, visit the website (update: link removed).

 <img src="assets/webapp.jpg" width="500">